About Housing First Auckland

 What services are involved in your collective?

-We are five providers delivering social housing services using the Housing First model:
+We are five providers delivering social housing services using the Housing First approach:

 - Kāhui Tū Kaha (previously Affinity Services)